jamesallardice/Progressive.js/README.md

 ##Browser support

-Progressive.js relies on a technique discovered and demonstrated by [Daniel Buchner](http://www.backalleycoder.com/) and [David Walsh](http://davidwalsh.name/).
+Progressive.js relies on a technique discovered and demonstrated by [Daniel Buchner](http://www.backalleycoder.com/) and [David Walsh](http://davidwalsh.name/), and is described in [a blog post by David](http://davidwalsh.name/detect-node-insertion).
 That technique involves CSS animations, which are supported in a growing number of modern browsers.
 For all other browsers, Progressive.js falls back to the standard `load` event of the `window` object, so you don't need to write code twice.
 The following is a list of browsers that will fully benefit from the use of Progressive.js:

 - Chrome 4+
 - Firefox 5+